(Me far left, outside the court at the mooting competition final at Carlisle Combined Courts)

 (With my dissertation, right before I submitted it)

 I don’t know what I expected the Law LLB (Hons) course to be like, but I do know that the more I studied, the more interested in law I became, and the lecturers were very supportive.
 I worked hard, and I pushed myself to get the grades I needed to succeed.
-During my studies, I was self-supported, working relentlessly outside of the university to make ends meet and support myself.
+During my studies, I was self-supported, working relentlessly outside of university to make ends meet and support myself.
 If there’s anything I’d recommend, it’s getting involved in all the volunteering and extra work that you can, the university has great connections with local businesses and charities.
 I volunteered at the local law centre for most of my studies and learned loads about justiciable issues in the local community and how the law works in practice.
 I was also actively involved in digital marketing for the university where I developed lots of transferable skills that I was able to bring with me to my career now.

 (At the Law Ball)

-So, despite my earlier hang-ups about my academic ability, I will be leaving the University of Cumbria with a first-class degree, as the winner of the Sweet & Maxwell Law Prize.
+So, despite my earlier hang-ups about my academic ability, I will be leaving the University of Cumbria with a first-class degree, and as the winner of the Sweet & Maxwell Law Prize.
 I also received subject excellence and contribution to law awards along the way.
 Work-wise, I have finished my long stint in restaurant and bar work and I now work at Butterworths Solicitors as a Legal Adviser handling civil litigation claims.
 I will continue my studies, work part-time at the firm, and complete the LLM in Legal Practice so that I may train as a solicitor at this same firm – meaning all being well, that I will be a fully qualified solicitor within the next 3 years.

 University has literally changed my life and I am overwhelmed by how much I have been able to progress in my career because I pushed for more and because of the support and reassurance I received along the way.
 What I’m trying to say is, don’t doubt yourself, if you want something then you will get there, you just need to work for it.